V-i-x-x/Resources/OSEE.md

 https://www.blackhat.com/docs/us-16/materials/us-16-Yason-Windows-10-Segment-Heap-Internals-wp.pdf

-Read Some Kernel Exploits Case Studies and how it was exploited: https://h0mbre.github.io/ (Read All HEVD Exploits, understand how they works and how they was exploited => even if they are old its about understanding how the vulnerability works)
+Read Some Kernel Exploits Case Studies and how it was exploited: https://h0mbre.github.io/ (Read All HEVD Exploits, understand how they works and how they was exploited => even if they are old its about understanding how the vulnerability works and how to approach it)

-And of course the instructors as well at the end of the training will share some links for more research and exploits to make from just a POC.
-(It is a good practice and specially if you dont have much experience about it)
+And of course the instructors as well at the end of the training will share some links for more research for you to do and exploits to make from just a POC.
+(It is a good practice and specially if you dont have much experience about it).

 ***The Exam**

-You know I can't talk a lot about the Exam.
+You know I can't talk a lot about the Exam xD.

 The OSEE exam contains two assignments and points will be rewarded for partial or full complition of the given assignments.